StevenLy369/animal-shelter-api/README.md

   }
 }
 ```
-6. To run MySQL migrations and create a database in your MySQL installation, enter the following command in your terminal: ```dotnet ef database update```.
+6. To run MySQL migrations and create a database in your MySQL installation, enter the following command in your terminal: ```dotnet ef migrations add Initial && dotnet ef database update```.
 7. This API uses Swagger.
 To launch the Swagger/OpenAPI utility in your browser, from the project directory in your terminal, enter ```dotnet run``` and open a browser page at localhost:5000.
 You can now see all API routes grouped by controller.
 Clicking on a route will expand it and show details of that route, and give you the option to "Try It Out."